sm5art/gatsby-starter-portfolio/content/blog/genetic-blog/index.md

 ---
 title: Machine Playing Pong Unsupervised with Genetic Algorithims 🧬
 date: "2020-01-04T22:40:32.169Z"
-description: "Building an unsupervised genetic learning algorithim for video games in python (pong)."
+description: "Building an unsupervised genetic learning algorithim that learns to play pong in 15 minutes in Python."
 ---

 # Introduction